brennentsmith/internet-speed-logger/README.md

 ```
 Wait a couple minutes for MongoDB to initialize, and then go to `http://localhost:3000` in your browser, and away you go!

-In case you see errors from mongodb with:
+In case you see errors from mongodb with:<br />
-mongodb | mkdir: cannot create directory '/bitnami/mongodb': Permission denied
+`mongodb | mkdir: cannot create directory '/bitnami/mongodb': Permission denied`<br />
-mongodb exited with code 1
+`mongodb exited with code 1`

 Try to set the persistent data directory rights:
 ```